Between dreams and nightmares

-Jonathan's projects are part of a process.
+The works of Jonathan are part of a process.
 Just as life is a process: a flowing movement with loose and fixed connections.
 Jonathan Wanders does not only work on commission and does not always wait - depending on the urgency - for questions or solutions that are proposed by governments, companies or other organizations.
-He often acts as initiator and takes matters into his own hands, such as with the art projects Disconnected / Reconnected, Refugees (#1) and the totalconcept HX hoogcruts.
+He often acts as initiator and takes matters into his own hands, such as with the artworks Disconnected / Reconnected, Refugees (#1) and the totalconcept HX hoogcruts.

 The works 'Intimate exchanges' are made possible by the Mondriaan Fund.